 Exercise comes in many forms – from walking and weight lifting to swimming and biking.
 The list of “things” to do for exercise is endless.
 Each individual is different and has different goals and needs.
 Finding the type of exercise that you enjoy and works best for you is the key to successfully instilling exercise as a habit in your life.
 Here are seven tips for anyone looking to begin a new exercise routine.

 Making the decision to start exercising can be difficult.
-Gyms can be intimidating and starting is harder than just making a decision.
 Starting a new exercise routine requires a plan, goals and a program to achieve goals.
 Enjoyment is the key to forming exercise routines into habits.
 If you hate running, find a different type of aerobic activity that you enjoy.
-For example, a Zumba class would not only provide an aerobic workout, but also accountability and social interaction.
+If you hate running, find a different type of aerobic activity that you enjoy – like Zumba.
 Enjoying the exercise you are choosing to participate in helps to improve compliance and continued success in building a positive experience with exercising for the first time.
 Self-affirmations have been proven to improve an experience, so tell yourself, “I can and I will.”

 Prior to beginning a new exercise routine, make an appointment with your primary care physician or physical therapist to talk about increasing your activity levels.
 Obtaining medical clearance from a physician prior to beginning a new exercise routine is an important safety step, specifically for those with current or past health conditions.
 Your medical team can provide you with safe parameters to follow since exercise restrictions and recommendations are different for everyone.
 Ensuring an individualized program and self-safety are important to reduce risk of injury or illness.2